A 1997 VW Kombi 2.3i with 195 000km on the clock; We rigged in a good fridge and good child seats and headed north – Botswana here we come!

 – Marakela Nat’l Park – We camp

 – Ellisras – Luxury B&B with a pool and parrots in aviaries, an up-and-downstairs apartment.
-Our first luxury night.
+We’d started out late, so this was our first luxury night.
 Jessie’s famous comment as we drove off from the luxury B&B: “Mom, that was NICE camping!”

 First border post.
 Botswana.
 We had taken official letters from the Dept of Welfare stating it was OK for us to have Jessica & Tommy with us – that it’s all OK, we’re fostering them.
 We didn’t need them – nor did we ever.
 That’s not good, if you think about it.